 Hepworth, born in 1903 to the family of a civil engineer in Yorkshire, knew already as a child that she wanted to be a sculptor.
 This was hardly an appropriate goal for a demure woman in Edwardian England.
 She prevailed, however, attending art schools where she studied alongside another outstanding British sculptor, Henry Moore, traveling to Italy and marrying fellow artist John Skeaping in Florence.
 Italy influenced Hepworth enormously.
 In her 1952 autobiography, Carvings and Drawings, she talked about her discovery of southern light—so different from her Northern England experiences—and the joy of carving in marble: “A chance remark by Ardini, an Italian master carver whom I met there [in Rome], that ‘marble changes colour under different people’s hands’ made me decide immediately that it was not dominance which one had to attain over material, but an understanding, almost a kind of persuasion, and above all greater co-ordination between head and hand.”

 Barbara Hepworth.
-Two forms (1933).
+Two Forms, 1933.
+Alabaster on limestone base.
 Tate Britain.
 Photo: Wikimedia Commons

 Artistically, this was Hepworth’s period of invention and perfecting the medium (stone carving at the time was less popular than sculpting).
 She started carving stones with pierced holes, creating compositions that included an abstract shape and empty space, both of which would complement and define the other.
 She was carving what Picasso rendered in paint and Calder in wire—the relationship between an empty and a filled space.
 Nicholson—a leading abstract modernist in Britain—also influenced her lifelong devotion to abstract art.

 Barbara Hepworth.
 Pierced Monolith with Colour, 1965.
 De Young Museum, San Francisco.
 Photo: Nina Heyn